MalloryHuston/Neural-Nine-RNN/README.md

 <b>REQUIREMENTS:</b>

 <pre>
-<code>pip3 install matplotlib
+<code>pip install matplotlib
-pip3 install numpy
+pip install numpy
 pip3 install pandas
-pip3 install pandas-datareader
+pip install pandas-datareader
-pip3 install Keras
-pip3 install scikit-learn
+pip install scikit-learn
-pip3 install tensorflow
-pip3 install tensorflow-datasets</code>
+pip install tensorflow</code>
 </pre>

 <i>DISCLAIMER: This is not investing advice.
 I am not a professional who is qualified in giving any financial advice.
 This is a Python program purely about programming using financial data.</i>